An Appreciation Of The Pope’s Encyclical Letter On The Environment

 His Holiness delves into the science, politics, economics, and theology surrounding the global crisis.
 I have just commented on a small piece of it that speaks most particularly to our work.
 Read the Pope’s encyclical and you will find many passages that speak particularly to you.

-Peter Buck has been at Equal Exchange since 2002, and is responsible for its relationship with Catholic Relief Services and the Catholic community generally.
+Peter Buck has been at Equal Exchange since 2002.
 He is a a parish councilor, lector and minister of coffee and donuts at Sacred Heart Parish in Roslindale, Massachusetts, and a member of the Boston Archdiocese Pastoral Council.